So I Married an Axe Murderer: Reception

 So I Married an Axe Murderer had a mixed critical reception.
 On Rotten Tomatoes it has an approval rating of 55% based on 40 reviews, with an average rating of 5.70/10.
 The critical consensus reads, "So I Married an Axe Murderer is a unique rom-com with moments of heart and hilarity—even if they're all too scattered to cohere into a consistent whole."
 On Metacritic, the film has a score of 54 out of 100 based on 30 reviews, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of "A" to "F."

 Roger Ebert, in his review for the Chicago Sun-Times, described the film as "a mediocre movie with a good one trapped inside, wildly signaling to be set free," believing the scenes focused on Charlie's friends and family were far superior to the axe-murder plot.
 He rated it two and a half stars out of four.
 Rolling Stone magazine's Peter Travers felt that "Juggling mirth, romance and murder requires a deft touch—think of Hitchcock's Trouble with Harry.
 Axe is a blunt instrument."
 Entertainment Weeklys reviewer gave the film a "C−" and said, "In some perverse way, So I Married an Axe Murderer seems to be asking us to laugh at how not-funny it is."

 In a review for The Washington Post, Hal Hinson had a mixed reaction to Myers' performance, writing "Everything he does is charmingly lightweight and disposable and reasonably impossible to resist.
 And in the end, because the character is so easily within reach for him, you may come away feeling a little cheated, as if you hadn't quite seen a movie at all."
 However, Janet Maslin's review in The New York Times said that it came as "a welcome surprise that So I Married an Axe Murderer, which might have been nothing more than a by-the-numbers star vehicle, surrounds Mr. Myers with amusing cameos and gives him a chance to do more than just coast."

 In his review for the San Francisco Chronicle, Edward Guthmann called the film a "trifle, at best—but it's so full of good spirits, and so rich with talented actors having a marvelous time, that its flaws tend to wash away."

 Home media

+It was released on VHS and Laserdisc by Columbia TriStar Home Video on March 9, 1994.
 A DVD of the film was released in June 1999.
 The DVD artwork differed from the original film poster, which had Harriet holding an axe behind her back.